tuannotfound/littlediggame/README.md

 This game has a few dependencies on some lovely JS libraries, such as:

--   [LinkerLine](https://github.com/AhmedAyachi/LinkerLine), used in the research UI
--   [Panzoom](https://github.com/timmywil/panzoom), also used in the research UI
+-   [Panzoom](https://github.com/timmywil/panzoom), used in the research UI
 -   [Howler](https://github.com/goldfire/howler.js), for audio
 -   [Stats](https://github.com/mrdoob/stats.js), for performance metrics during testing